 Blush Photo Credits: Paint Color, Wild Aster, Benjamin Moore; Sofa and Fabric Swatch, SwitzerCultCreative; Textured Throw Pillow, CF Interiors; Blush Throw Pillow, CB2

 BLACK IS BACK

-The big news about this color palette is that even black feels new again when accenting a smart combination of jewel tones and warm neutrals.
+Bold color trends are the big news.
+This color palette is that even black feels new again when accenting a smart combination of jewel tones and warm neutrals.
 If all-over black intimidates you, try introducing matte black elements in ceramics, lighting fixtures or furniture.
 The new look delivers sophistication, not minimalism.
 Instead of severity, this color trend comes from a warm, earthy place that recalls the rich tones found in nature.
 In previous years, strong doses of black have infiltrated the fashion and beauty world.
 Now look to interior design décor items like homewares and accessories to embrace the endlessly chic color.

 Black Photo Credits: Paint Color, Caponata, Benjamin Moore; Bench, Moe’s Home Collection; Stool, Renwil; Pendant and Clock, CB2